Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Matchup vs. New England

-- Against the Patriots, Knox has averaged 33.4 receiving yards per game over his five career matchups, 5.9 more than his over/under for Saturday's game.
+- Knox's 33.4 receiving yards per game in his five career matchups against the Patriots are 0.9 more than his over/under for Saturday's game.

 - Knox, in five matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.

-- The Patriots have the NFL's second-ranked pass defense this season, allowing 202.2 yards per game through the air.
+- The 202.2 passing yards the Patriots yield per game makes them the NFL's second-ranked pass defense this season.

-- With 21 passing TDs conceded this season, the Patriots defense is ranked fourth in the NFL.
+- The Patriots' defense is fourth in the league, conceding 1.2 passing touchdowns per game.

 Recent Performances

-- Knox put together a 49-yard performance against the Jets on three catches (16.3 yards per reception).
+- Against the Jets in Week 18, Knox racked up 49 yards on three receptions (five targets).

-- Knox has added five grabs for 60 yards and one touchdown in his last three games.
-He was targeted 10 times and put up 20.0 receiving yards per game.
+- Knox's five grabs (10 targets) have netted him 60 yards (20.0 ypg) and one touchdown over his last three games.

 Knox's Buffalo Teammates